justin-theodorus/ai-customer-support-bot/README.md

 ## 🆘 Support

 For technical issues or questions:
-1. Check the `/demo` page for debugging information
-2. Review API endpoint responses at `/api/chat` and `/api/search`
+1. Review API endpoint responses at `/api/chat` and `/api/search`
-3. Check the browser console for detailed error messages
+2. Check the browser console for detailed error messages
-4. Ensure all environment variables are properly configured
+3. Ensure all environment variables are properly configured

 ---